docker-community-leaders/community/pages/handbooks/java/housekeeping/plan-an-event-agenda/README.md

 permalink: /handbooks/docker101/housekeeping/plan-an-event-agenda/
 ---

-# Plan an Event Agenda
+# Plan For Your Event

 - Your event must be posted on your [city’s Chapter page](https://events.docker.com/chapters/)
 - Try to create event 1 month before the event